 Interview with Rollence Patugan

-This essay appears as part of the exhibition Rollence Patugan: Be Like Water.
-April 14 - May 11, 2019
+This interview appears as part of the exhibition Rollence Patugan: Be Like Water April 14 - May 11, 2019

 What drives your passion for photographing people and is there a connection to where you grew up, your childhood and these portraits?